 7. ACT ESOL

 ‘ACT ESOL Language, Resistance, Theatre’ is the result of a three-year research process undertaken by ESOL teachers and students with participatory theatre practitioners, exploring how to implement ‘Theatre of the Oppressed’ in the ESOL classroom and develop a political and participatory approach that combines language-learning with a focus on resistance.
 ACT ESOL was initiated by Serpentine Projects in partnership with English for Action.

 Reflect is an innovative approach to adult learning and social change, which fuses the theories of Paulo Freire with participatory methodologies.
-Originally developed through pilot projects in Bangladesh, Uganda and El Salvador, Reflect is now used in over 500 organisations in around 70 countries worldwide.
+Originally developed by international development charity ActionAid through pilot projects in Bangladesh, Uganda and El Salvador, Reflect is now used in over 500 organisations in around 70 countries worldwide.

 Awarded the UN International Literacy Prize in 2003 and 2005 for the way in which it has revolutionised adult learning, the approach challenges teacher or text-driven work, placing learners at the centre of their own process.
 Discussion and language learning are based on rich visual materials developed by the practitioners themselves and related to their own immediate experiences.